isomerpages/moe-meridiansec/_student-information/2025 Sec 1 Registration/2025 Sec 1 Registration.md

 </p>
 <p>&nbsp;We warmly welcome you to Meridian Secondary.&nbsp;</p>
 <p>&nbsp;Registration and all applications will be done online.&nbsp; Hence
-you and your child/ward are not required to report in person to Meridian Secondary School following the release of S1 Posting Results.</p>
+you and your child are not required to report in person to Meridian Secondary School following the release of S1 Posting Results.</p>
 <p>&nbsp;The following are important and useful information you need for
 registration and to help you prepare for the new academic year in Meridian Secondary School.</p>